Applies to: Red 4Pre, Red 8Pre, Red 8Line, Red 16Line

 Recording Dante Audio in a DAW

-Once all the routing has been finished in Dante Controller you can record signal coming into the Receive channels on the Red in a DAW.
+Once all the routing has been finished in Dante Controller you can record the signal coming into the Receive channels on the Red in a DAW.

-The order in which input signals on the Red Range is presented to a DAW is user configurable so you'll need to check which DAW inputs are set to the Dante inputs on the Red using the "Input Routing" tab in RedNet Control:
+The order in which input signals on the Red Range are presented to a DAW is user configurable so you'll need to check which DAW inputs are set to the Dante inputs on the Red using the "Input Routing" tab in RedNet Control:

 In the above example, you would need to select Input 37 in a DAW to record the first Dante input on this Red 16Line.

 Sending Signals from a DAW to the Dante Outputs

 To send audio from your DAW to a device on the Dante network you will need to select one of the Red's Dante outputs in your DAW.

 The output routing on Red devices is user configurable so you'll need to route the DAW output signal to the desired Dante output(s) using the Output Routing tab in RedNet Control: